YiliJ/YiliJiang/README.md

 - ACM member
 - ACM’s Women in Computing(ACM-W)
   -->
 Thank you for visiting Dr. Yili Jiang's homepage.
-The website is move to [here] (https://canlabgo.github.io/YiliJIANG/).
+The website is move to [here](https://canlabgo.github.io/YiliJIANG/).